FabricMC/fabric/CONTRIBUTING.md

     - Remember that deprecating code is always an option.

 ### Targeted Minecraft versions
-- Fabric API does not have strict Minecraft version support policies, but rathers supports what is feasible and what the community is interested in.
+- Fabric API does not have strict Minecraft version support policies, but rather supports what is feasible and what the community is interested in.
     - In particular, the latest stable Minecraft version and the latest subsequent snapshot or pre-release version are always supported.
     - Which features go in older stable versions is a tradeoff between how easy it is, how many mods are still using that version, and what the community is willing to contribute.
 - New features can be targeted at any supported version.